2010–11 NHL season: The Heritage Classic returns

 A second outdoor game, the 2011 NHL Heritage Classic, was held in Canada at McMahon Stadium in Calgary, Alberta, on February 20, 2011, between the Calgary Flames and the Montreal Canadiens.
 CBC, RDS and Versus telecasted the game.
 This was the second outdoor game held in Canada following the Heritage Classic in 2003 when the Montreal Canadiens defeated the Edmonton Oilers 4–3 at Commonwealth Stadium in Edmonton, Alberta.
 The Heritage classic resulted in the Flames defeating the Canadiens 4–0.
 This event was recorded as the first shutout in any NHL outdoor game.

+All-Star Game

+The All-Star Game was played on January 30, 2011, at the RBC Center in Raleigh, North Carolina, the home of the Carolina Hurricanes.
+A new format to select the teams were introduced: instead of using conferences or player nationalities as in past All-Star Games, teams were selected by captains in a fantasy draft days prior to the game.

 Hockey Days

 Canada

 CBC hosted its 11th annual Hockey Day in Canada event on February 12, 2011, in Whitehorse, Yukon.
 The network broadcast a triple header of games featuring all six Canadian teams.
 The Edmonton Oilers hosted the Ottawa Senators, the Toronto Maple Leafs visited the Montreal Canadiens and the Vancouver Canucks welcomed the Calgary Flames.